 - A review (up to two pages) of the "expected outcomes and milestones" to be achieved during the previous Gap Fund Award vs what was actually accomplished.

 - The probability that the proposed project will lead to commercialization, and the magnitude of the expected economic development.
 Preference will be given to anticipated economic impacts within Montana and for small businesses.

 - The expected importance and impact of CATalyst funds on the commercialization of this technology (i.e. smaller funding requests with greater impact will be prioritized over larger funding requests with less impact.)

 - Expected additional external sources of support during the 1 year of gap funding, such as an associated company match.

 Finalists will be asked to make a short in person presentation to the proposal reviewers before a final decision is made.
-Funding decisions are expected by mid-June, 2020, with the award period expected to begin in August 2020.
+Funding decisions are expected by end of May 2021, with the award period expected to begin in August 2021.
 Awards may be made contingent upon the realization of external funding sources identified in the proposal.